 Domestic Violence General Information:

-The Longmont Police Department processed 711 cases of domestic violence in 2010– that’s 41% of all cases in Boulder County.
+The Longmont Police Department processed 741 cases of domestic violence in 2016– there were 488 arrests.
+This is an increase of 5.7% from 2015.

 The Police Department sees only 20% of the cases of domestic violence.

 Are you in a relationship that could be described as domestic violence?
 Take the quiz.

 MYTH: If my spouse does not do drugs and alcohol, I won’t become a victim of domestic violence.

 FACT: Only 16% of Longmont cases in 2010 involved the offender’s use of drugs or alcohol.